Marc-Haze/Project_Angular_VidJogos/README.md

 Database:

-  - You can import the database from backend/database/db_vidjogos.sql or use the SQL sentences in the .txt to do it manually.
+  - You can import the database from backend/database/db_vidjogos.sql or use the SQL sentences in the .txt and do it manually.
+  - I launched MySQL from Xampp and then used MySQL Workbench to manage te DB
+  - Once the database is launched, you can launch your Backend from Eclipse

 Eclipse: